FUBU: History

 In 2010, FUBU relaunched its collection in the U.S., re-branding itself as FB Legacy.

 In 2018, Puma, a footwear brand, began a collaboration with FUBU to create a number of shoes.

-According to Complex FUBU's decline occurred due to their over saturating the market, as John has publicly stated, "The biggest mistake we made with the brand was buying more inventory than we needed.
+According to Complex, FUBU's decline occurred due to its over saturating the market, as John has publicly stated, "The biggest mistake we made with the brand was buying more inventory than we needed.
 This was around 2001."
-Since then, FUBU has continued to collaborate with various brands including Pyer Moss and Urban Outfitters.
+Since then, FUBU has continued to collaborate with various brands, including Pyer Moss and Urban Outfitters.
 In March 2019, FUBU announced a new partnership with Century 21.

 In September 2020, Eye Candy Creations USA and FUBU announced their collaboration to design, create, produce and sell FUBU FRAMES, a sunglasses and optical collection worldwide.

 Collection

 The FUBU collection consists of T-shirts, rugby shirts, hockey and football jerseys, baseball caps, shoes, and denim jeans.
 All are embroidered with the FUBU logo.
 Most of the products, such as the jeans, are imported from around the world.
 FUBU has now expanded to include various lines such as Platinum FUBU, FUBU footwear for men and women, intimate apparel, active wear, swimwear, watches, FUBU suits, and FUBU tuxedos.
 The Platinum FUBU collection also includes the Fat Albert line where the FUBU founders first got approval from Bill Cosby.